ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-26-turboquant-jevons-paradox-memory-dip.md

 ## Trade Ideas

+### ▲ BUY MU: Micron at $355, The Jevons' Paradox Trade
+{: .trade-long}
-**BUY — MU — Micron at $355: The Jevons' Paradox Trade** MU has dropped $90 (19%) in 8 days from its ATH — $25 of which came today on TurboQuant.
+MU has dropped $90 (19%) in 8 days from its ATH, $25 of which came today on TurboQuant.
 But the Q3 guide is still $33.5B revenue, 81% GM, $19.15 EPS.
 None of that changed.
 TurboQuant compresses KV-cache (inference working memory), not model weights (the dominant HBM consumer) or training memory.
 Every efficiency breakthrough in AI history has led to MORE memory demand, not less.
 Barclays still at $670.
 This is the best entry point since November.
 *Risk: TurboQuant is the start of a broader compression wave that structurally reduces HBM demand; DRAM pricing cycle turns.*

+### ▲ BUY GOOGL: Alphabet, The TurboQuant Originator
+{: .trade-long}
-**BUY — GOOGL — Alphabet: The TurboQuant Originator** Google developed TurboQuant.
+Google developed TurboQuant.
 They will deploy it first.
 Their inference costs drop 6–8x before anyone else's.
 This gives Google Cloud a massive competitive advantage in AI services pricing.
-GCP's AI margins were already improving — TurboQuant accelerates this by potentially 12–18 months.
+GCP's AI margins were already improving; TurboQuant accelerates this by potentially 12–18 months.
 Buy the innovator, not the panic.
 *Risk: Cloud spending slowdown; antitrust ruling forces structural changes; competitors replicate quickly.*

+### ▲ HOLD COHR / LITE: Photonics, The TurboQuant Winners Nobody Is Talking About
+{: .trade-long}
-**HOLD — COHR / LITE — Photonics: The TurboQuant Winners Nobody Is Talking About** More concurrent inference users per GPU = more data flowing between GPUs = more optical interconnects needed.
+More concurrent inference users per GPU = more data flowing between GPUs = more optical interconnects needed.
 TurboQuant is structurally bullish for photonics even as it's (wrongly) bearish for memory.
 The market hasn't figured this out yet.
-COHR and LITE are up while MU is down — the smart money is rotating from memory to interconnect.
+COHR and LITE are up while MU is down; the smart money is rotating from memory to interconnect.
 Hold and add on dips.
 *Risk: Broader tech selloff overwhelms sector dynamics; NVIDIA capex slowdown.*

+### ▲ WATCH LULU: Don't Touch Before Earnings
+{: .trade-long}
-**WATCH — LULU — Don't Touch Before Earnings** Consumer confidence is at 12-year lows.
+Consumer confidence is at 12-year lows.
 Inflation expectations are 6.2%.
 Gas is $4.15.
 LULU is a $100-legging-company reporting into the worst consumer backdrop since 2023.
 The risk/reward is skewed to the downside on guidance.
 Wait for the print.
 If they guide above $25 EPS for FY27, buy.
 If below, short.
 *Risk: China strength saves the quarter; premium consumer proves resilient; stock gaps higher.*